OpenINF/openinf-util-types/README.md

 <a name="isWeakMap"></a>

 ## isWeakMap(value) ⇒ <code>boolean</code>
-Determines if value is actually a WeakMap.
+Determines if value is actually of type `WeakMap`.

 **Kind**: global function